robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 Since we want to be able to use the same generic Beam pipline to process different message types we use protobuf dynamic messages rather than the corresponding java classes, hence the schema registry and no need to recompile pipelines when adding new message types.
 The pipeline can even be packaged as a cloud build job executing a container image that runs a fat jar and pull that from google container registry.

+Data is written in realtime (< 5 seconds delay) to the staging table that is partitioned by ingestion time.
+At a defined schedule we merge data into reporting tables clustered on fields that optimize query performance.
+The merge into reporting tables allows us to avoid duplicates in situations when there is a backfill either from our backup tables or if the backfill stems from the data source that is outside control of the data engineering team.
+Queries that require realtime data runs against views that use analytical functions over the staging table or a union of the staging table and the reporting table.

 ## 2.4 Data destinations
 To satisfy our main use cases; reporting, adhoc/explorative analysis, visualizations and ML/Data products we write the processed data objects to our data warehouse (BigQuery) and as streams (PubSub).
 Authentication and authorization of users is done close to the data warehouse to allow users to use their tool of choice (if it supports BigQuery) for adhoc/explorative analysis.
 Different roles in the company have different permissions to data fields.
 Hence, we need to set permissions on field level but also descriptions of each field.